qusaizakir/RestaurantJournalPrivacyPolicy/README.md

-# SalePricePolicy
+# Restaurant Journal
-Sale Price Policy
+Restaurant Journal Policy

 Privacy Policy
 This app does NOT activily collect user data or id for 3rd party use.